Direct Access for Conjunctive Queries with Negations: Preliminaries

-We will mostly use (fracional) covering for covering vertices of hypergraphs using a subset of its edges.
+We will mostly use (fractional) covering for covering vertices of hypergraphs using a subset of its edges.
 Fractional covers are particularly interesting because of the following theorem by Grohe and Marx: